RareSeas/GIGAIII_bioinformatics_workshop/Lessons_Day1/Intro_to_annotation_Rhodes.md

 Log into the server and follow these steps.

-#Putting data into your remote computer, method 1 - creating a file and copying and pasting information.
+# Putting data into your remote computer, method 1 - creating a file and copying and pasting information.

 ```
 nano MyD88.fasta

 ```

-copy and paste the sequences from the text file we just created.
+1.)
+Copy and paste the sequences from the text file we just created.

+2.)
 Control-X to save file

-Copy genome into home directory.
+# Putting data into your remote computer, method 2 - download a file from an ftp or http location.

 ```
-cd ~/mydirectory/
+cd ~
 mkdir annotation
-cd ~/mydirectory/annotation
+cd ~/annotation

 wget https://de.cyverse.org/dl/d/A47FAD90-1837-4868-8896-61231F14F779/genome_canu_filtered.fasta